 2019 – Next Door celebrates 50 years!
-The agency currently serves nearly 1,700 children from birth to five years old through center- and home-based programs and 11 partnership sites.
+The agency currently serves more than 1,400 children from birth to five years old through center- and home-based programs and 11 partnership sites.
 For more information about our 50th Anniversary click HERE.

 2017 – Next Door’s 29th Street campus earns a perfect score on the state’s YoungStar child care rating program.